Heist (2001 film): Plot

 Jimmy betrays the others to steal the gold and Fran.
 He knocks out Joe and tells Fran he knows Joe has changed the plan.
 He and Fran take the van, but Jimmy finds out that the hidden compartments are filled with metal washers.
 Joe avoids arrest and returns to the plane in disguise.
 He and Bobby remove a shipment of goods they had booked on board the same Swiss flight, which they insist now must be driven to its destination due to the plane's delay.
 Inside the shipment is the stolen gold, which Joe and Bobby melt into numerous 7-foot-long rods.

 Bergman apprehends Pinky, who is walking his niece to school.
 Pinky discloses the plan in order to save his niece, but he tips off Joe with a code word during a phone call and is killed.
 Bergman and his crew arrive at Joe's sailboat along with Jimmy and Fran, where they hold Joe at gunpoint.
 They assume that the boat's golden railings are the gold.
 Fran leaves with Jimmy, pleading with Bergman to let Joe go.
 Just as Bergman discovers that the railings are not the gold, a hidden Bobby opens fire.
 They kill Bergman's men, then Joe kills Bergman.
 Bobby gives Joe the address to send his share.

-Joe waits to meet Fran with a truck filled with black-painted rods, but Fran, having switched sides, holds up Joe with Jimmy, taking that truck.
+Joe waits to meet Fran with a truck filled with black-painted rods, but Fran, appearing to have switched sides, holds up Joe with Jimmy, taking that truck.
 Joe gets into a second truck to leave.
 A black bar in the truck scrapes the garage door, revealing gold underneath.
 Joe lifts a tarp in the truck bed, revealing the gold rods.
 He covers the rods with a tarpaulin and drives away.